appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 4. QA team members can be invited to both staging and production apps as App Viewers to test out the changes deployed.

 ### General notes
 1. If you're using two different instances, take a backup of both instances before upgrading.
-Upgrade only the staging instance and test all your apps on it before upgrading the production instance.
+Upgrade only the staging instance and test all your apps on it before upgrading to the production instance.
 2. In the event of an error, you can rollback by following the instructions on [Restore Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance)